-The bill establishes a framework for the issuance of digital proofs of driver's licenses and identification cards in Kansas, allowing the division of vehicles to create or contract with entities to develop an electronic credentialing system.
-It defines key terms related to digital proofs and outlines the responsibilities of contracted entities regarding data privacy and security.
-Importantly, individuals must possess a printed driver's license or identification card before being eligible for a digital version.
-The bill also includes provisions to protect personal information collected from scanning digital proofs, mandates express consent for data sharing, and prohibits the manufacture or possession of false digital proofs, establishing penalties for violations.
+The bill establishes a comprehensive framework for the issuance of digital proofs of driver's licenses and identification cards in Kansas, allowing the division of vehicles to create or contract with entities for an electronic credentialing system.
+It defines key terms such as "digital proof of driver's license" and "electronic credentialing system," and outlines the responsibilities of these entities regarding data privacy and security.
+Importantly, individuals must possess a physical driver's license or identification card before obtaining a digital version, which must be verifiable and secure.
+The bill also includes provisions to protect personal information, requiring express consent for data sharing, and establishes penalties for the manufacture or possession of false digital proofs.

 Statutes affected: